 999 Peachtree, a 28-story building in Midtown Atlanta, marks the flagship building of the Peachtree Place development, one of the most extensive urban redevelopment projects undertaken in metropolitan Atlanta.
-In keeping with the “working neighborhood” theme established for Peachtree Place, the main design objective of the tower was that it reflect the neighborhood feel of this older urban community.
+Taking center stage on the bustling corner of 10th and Peachtree, the Class A office tower brings an elegant modernist spirit to Midtown’s dynamic urban landscape.

-Heery was tasked to design the building with an urban appeal.
-Heery’s approach centered on three basic ideas: circulation as a unifying element, both on the site and in the surrounding neighborhood; a reinterpretation of early high-rise architecture; and maintaining a comfortable human scale in the shift from pedestrian streetscape to the high-rise tower.
+Designed by CBRE | Heery to be in keeping with the “working neighborhood” theme of Midtown Atlanta, the main design objective of the tower was that it reflect the human-scaled, pedestrian-oriented feel of this older urban community.
+Design began in 1985 with CBRE | Heery’s approach centered on three basic ideas: circulation as a unifying element, both on the site and in the surrounding neighborhood; a reinterpretation of early high-rise architecture; and maintaining a comfortable human scale in the shift from pedestrian streetscape to the high-rise tower.

-Additionally, Heery’s own Atlanta headquarters is located in the 999 Peachtree tower.
-When Heery renovated its offices, it turned to its own designers to create a space that demonstrated the firm’s design sensibility, its long term commitment to sustainability, and its expertise in integrated project delivery.
+Additionally, CBRE | Heery’s own Atlanta headquarters is located in the 999 Peachtree tower.
+When the firm looked to renovate its offices in 2008, it turned to its own designers to create a space that demonstrated CBRE | Heery’s design sensibility, its long-term commitment to sustainability, and its expertise in integrated project delivery.
 From day one, the team was united on all discipline fronts – design, engineering, and construction management.
 Reconfiguring the firm’s highly trafficked conference areas to accommodate a wealth of different meeting requirements was a top priority.
-Staff can now choose from large conference rooms and formal presentation style board rooms to informal brainstorming areas.
+Staff can choose from large conference rooms and formal presentation style board rooms to informal brainstorming areas.
 Incorporating as much natural light as possible was also a priority for the design team.
 The break rooms and libraries house both clear-frosted and deeply colored acrylic polycarbonate panels that add a unique design statement while allowing in a small amount of diffused light.